ibarrain/qry_filter/README.md

 # QryFilter
-*Note: This is a work in progress and should not be used in production.*

 QryFilter aka "QueryFilter" is a simple Rails gem that provides a pattern and helper when dealing with lots of filter clauses in your ActiveRecord query.

 ## Usage